gibbok/typescript-book/README.md

 #### Getter and Setter Decorators

-Allow to change or enhance the behavior of class accessors, this is useful for instance to validate property assignments, below a simple example for a getter:
+Getter and setter decorators allow you to change or enhance the behavior of class accessors.
+They are useful, for instance, for validating property assignments.
+Here's a simple example for a getter decorator:

 ```typescript
 function range<This, Return extends number>(min: number, max: number) {